entrecode/ec.components/README.md

 - More coming soon!

 For more infos, look at the doc: https://entrecode.github.io/ec.components/.

+# Development
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

+## Lerna
+The repository is a so called monorepo, managed by [lerna](https://github.com/lerna/lerna).

+## Import Structure
+All imports inside src/packages that import from the same package or another ec.components package must be relative.
+- Imports from the same package should always import the index file "from '..'"
+    - This implies that all components/classes etc are placed inside a flat subfolder structure.
+    - The relative path '..' therefore links to the index.ts where all package exports are defined.
+- Imports from another package should always import the relative path to the package index (e.g. ../../packages/core)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.